Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Product sequences

 Alternatively we may rewrite $\EQ_{5',5'}$ as two copies of a single electric quiver with SU(2) gauge nodes, namely

 each copy of which can now be engineered using an ordinary brane web:

 This leads us to conjecture the equivalence of the following 3d magnetic quivers

 We now want to write down the HWG for the Coulomb branch Hilbert series of MQ$_{5',5'}$, via the conjectured relation to the unitary quiver.
-To the best of our knowledge, the unitary quiver itself has not been studied previously.
-Thus we proceed to compute its HWG.
-The refined Hilbert seires for the case where $N=2$ reads
+The HWG for the unitary quiver $\MQ_{5'}$ can be found in \cite{Ferlito:2016grh} (also see table 18 of \cite{Hanany:2016gbz}), which we report in table \ref{TableHWGUnitaryQuivers}.
+Consequently, the HWG for MQ$_{5',5'}$ is obtained by squaring this result, namely